jgashler/DiscoSync/README.md

 - **Drag and drop to rearrange.**
 - **Fine-tune sync by hand**: When a video looks slightly out of step, adjust one frame at a time.
+- **Sync videos based on shared audio**: DiscoSync looks at the raw sound waves and figures out exactly how to line up videos
 - **Slow down to a crawl (one frame per second) or speed up to 16x.**
 - **Zoom into video**
 - **Bookmark important moments** and jump straight back to them.